fibercrypto/skycoin-wiki/Installation.md

 * Adds `gvm use go1.4` to `~/.bashrc`, if no `gvm use` instruction is already present in that file.
 This command sets $GOROOT and $GOPATH correctly.
 * Activates go1.4 in the current environment with `gvm use go1.4`.
 * Symlinks the skycoin repo directory into `$GOPATH/github.com/skycoin/` if not already present.
 This is so that sub-package imports work correctly.
 Unfortunately, Go enforces a strict project layout hierarchy in your working environment, making this step necessary.
 * Installs skycoin dependencies with `go get -u`.
 This will clone or update libraries in use by skycoin.
 Dependencies are kept in `./compile/dependencies.txt`.
-Note that there is no dependency versioning; go does not provide this functionality.
-In the future we will have a versioned solution.

 ### Command line options